cbid71/k3d-kubevirt-patroni-nixos/README.md

 TODO

-[comment]<>(could be great if we could have the possibility to have MANY clusters defined and just play a command to generate one cluster or all yaml files)
+[comment]: <> (could be great if we could have the possibility to have MANY clusters defined and just play a command to generate one cluster or all yaml files)

+## Test framework

+TODO